-I am Walter Knight, and I wrote the humorous 20-book military science-fiction series "America's Galactic Foreign Legion," published by Penumbra Publishing.
+I am Walter Knight, and I wrote the humorous 32-book military science-fiction series "America's Galactic Foreign Legion," published by Penumbra Publishing.
 AGFL is available online at www.Amazon.com in paperback and E-book.
-I am proud to report that Kindle book sales of "America's Galactic Foreign Legion" are a modest 35,000+ (see Amazon Kindle book sales ratings).
+I am proud to report that Kindle book sales of "America's Galactic Foreign Legion" are a modest 40,000+ (see Amazon Kindle book sales ratings).

-I'm also pleased to announce that I'm branching into the humor/horror genre with the release of VAMPIRE IN THE OUTFIELD.
+I'm also pleased to announce that I'm branching into the horror genre with the release of VAMPIRE IN THE OUTFIELD.

 Please cruise all six pages of my web site.
 I am always adding something new, including free sample chapters and cover art.
 Check below for updates on the latest and greatest news...